-The amounts presented for each year in the accompanying pension and OPEB schedules were determined as of the measurement date of June 30 of the year prior to the fiscal year presented, and until a full 10-year trend is compiled, the District has only presented information for the years in which information is available.
+The amounts presented for each year in the accompanying pension and OPEB schedules were determined as of the measurement date of June 30 of the year prior to the fiscal year presented.
+GASB 68 was implemented in the fiscal year ended June 30, 2015, and GASB 75 was implemented in the fiscal year ended June 30, 2018.
+Until a full 10-year trend is compiled, the District has only presented information for the years in which information is available.